Points to Consider When Adding a Deck or Patio to Your Property

 While a deck may be constructed of wood or composite, a patio is often a concrete slab poured on a flat terrain near the home.
 Pavers, tiles, or cobblestones could also be laid as a patio, creating an outdoor extension of living space.

 If you plan to invest in a porch, deck, or patio as a military homeowner, you’ll want to consider what may appeal to a potential buyer if you plan to list the property when you PCS.
 Adding a porch to your home may add delightful curb appeal, but it also may be an expensive investment if you only plan to keep the house for a few years.
-However, if you add on a sturdy constructed deck to your home or create a well-designed patio in the yard, either of those options may affordably meet your needs for additional living space and may be just what a potential buyer is looking for.
+However, if you add a sturdily constructed deck to your home or create a well-designed patio in the yard, either of those options may affordably meet your needs for additional living space and maybe just what a potential buyer is looking for.

 1. What fits your budget?

 On average, building a basic deck may cost around $33 per square foot.
 Putting in a basic patio may cost around $15 a square foot.
-By adding an outdoor space, you’ve increased your property living area at minimal cost per square foot.
+By adding an outdoor space, you’ve increased your property's living area at a minimal cost per square foot.
 Of course, the expense of adding either a deck or patio may depend on what details are included:

-• Materials: Wood, composite, concrete, or paving stones will all vary in price.
+- Materials: Wood, composite, concrete, or paving stones will all vary in price.

-• Location: The outdoor space will need to fall in line with the overall layout of the home, extending out from an existing doorway or expanding onto a level parcel of the yard.
+- Location: The outdoor space will need to fall in line with the overall layout of the home, extending out from an existing doorway or expanding onto a level parcel of the yard.

-• Contacting professionals: You’ll be building an investment in your property, not only for your enjoyment but also for potential resale.
+- Contacting professionals: You’ll be building an investment in your property, not only for your enjoyment but also for potential resale.
 Adjust your budget to cover hiring professionals to ensure every detail falls into place.
 An architect or landscape designer may offer ideas for the best use of your proposed outdoor space, and a reputable contractor can help create an outdoor space that best fits your needs.

 2. What is the return on your investment (ROI)?

 According to figures tallied by the National Association of Realtors, the average return on investment for adding a new deck is around 75% and adding a new patio is in the 30-60% range.
 Let’s say building a good-sized wood deck costs around $9,327.
-Resale value is estimated at $7,213, which is around 77.3% recouped.
+The resale value is estimated at $7,213, which is around 77.3% recouped.
 If you’re putting in a patio for around $3,000, the return may be around $1,500 at resale.
 Essentially, you should be in good shape if adding a deck or patio.
 An appealing outdoor living space may be just what sets your home apart from others when it’s time to put your house on the market.

 3. What would you like to do with your outdoor space?